 Our program ensures that fellows have ample protected time for scholarly activities.
 The faculty members are actively engaged in mentoring fellow research in both clinical and laboratory-based projects.

-Some of the current research interests of the neonatal faculty include mechanisms of fetal membrane weakening, gut microbiome, neonatal growth, metabolism, and endocrinology, molecular mechanisms of neonatal kidney development, patient safety and quality, long term follow-up of preterm infants, body composition, custom maternal breast milk fortification, non-invasive ventilation, mouse model for ROP.
+Some of the current research interests of the neonatal faculty include mechanisms of fetal membrane weakening, gut microbiome and Tryptophan Metabolism, neonatal growth, metabolism, and endocrinology, AKI, molecular mechanisms of neonatal kidney development, patient safety and quality, long term follow-up of preterm infants, body composition, and custom maternal breast milk fortification, ROP, and NAS.

 Starting July 2022, fellows will have an opportunity to choose research mentors from Rainbow Babies and Children’s Hospital.